IzyaSoft/EasyUsb/README.md

 3. We should include (header file location) -I/usr/include/libusb-1.0/ -I/usr/include/libEasyUsb/

-# Synchronous and Asynchronous example
+# Synchronous and Asynchronous examples

 Synchronous operations blocks execution until operation is not complete or timeout is expired, in async way we done first version almost the same (data wait is implemented in library Write and Read operation, in 1.1 it WILL BE implemented smarter logic. last param in UsbTransceiver construction related with usage sync or async lib usb API.
 I discovered that sometimes async API works better for same purposes (don't know why).